 Traveling With Kids After Divorce

-Taking short trips or long vacations with your family is always a fun, memorable experience.
-Everyone looks forward to getting out of the house for a few days, whether it’s some place an hour away or on the other side of the world.
-With all of the anticipation and excitement leading up to a trip, it is important that you remember to iron out all of the details first.
+Taking short trips or long vacations with your family can be fun, memorable experiences.
+Whether it’s an hour away or on the other side of the world, getting out of your hometown and exploring someplace new is something the whole family can look forward to.
+To protect all of that anticipation and excitement leading up to a trip, it is important that you remember to iron out all of the details as far in advance as possible.

-For divorced parents, simply packing up and going on your way is not likely how you’ll be able go about traveling with your kids.
-In a divorced family situation, there are often times guidelines and stipulations within a custody order that lay out the details by which parents must follow in order to take their kids on a trip.
+For divorced parents, simply packing up and heading out the door isn’t feasible.
+For one, travel with kids is rarely so easy!
+But besides that, after a divorce, there are often guidelines and stipulations within a custody order that parents must follow in order to take their kids on a trip.

-If your have a trip planned for a time in which you are not scheduled to have parenting time, you should discuss this with your co-parent prior to making any travel arrangements.
-You may consider discussing a parenting time swap so that you can accommodate your trip while working to ensure that your co-parent is able to spend their time with your children before or after your trip.
+If your proposed trip dates include days that belong to your co-parent’s parenting time, you must discuss this with your co-parent prior to making any travel arrangements.
+Consider proposing a parenting time swap that accommodates your trip while also ensuring that your co-parent is able to spend their time with the children as well.

 In contrast, if your travel plans were for an event that you feel is absolutely vital for your kids to attend like a major family event, talk to your attorney or other family law practitioners to see what your options may be moving forward.
 They may be able to offer guidance to you on how to handle this situation.